 This is another great freelance site that has tons of customer support jobs.

-One of the few support-focused job boards out there, definitely keep an eye on it for jobs that are a good fit.
+One of the few support-focused job boards out there, definitely keep an eye on it for contract-based jobs that are a good fit in this space.